1. Are meningitis and encephalitis always caused by infections?

 Other serious conditions can cause some of the same symptoms as meningitis and encephalitis but have different causes and treatments.
-These include a brain abscess, brain lesion, drugs, trauma, or subdural empyema - a collection of pus in the space between the dura mater and arachnoid layers of the meninges.
+These include a brain abscess, brain lesion, drugs, trauma, or subdural empyema (a collection of pus in the space between the dura mater and arachnoid layers of the meninges).

 3. Do meningitis and encephalitis start in the brain?

-Meningitis can be caused by an infection in the blood or an infection in close proximity to the brain, such as an ear infection, that allows the organisms to enter the CSF, or head trauma that allows bacteria in the sinuses to cross the blood-brain barrier.
+Meningitis can be caused by an infection in the blood or an infection in close proximity to the brain, such as an ear infection, that allows the microbes to enter the CSF, or head trauma that allows bacteria in the sinuses to cross the blood-brain barrier.
 Encephalitis can be caused by infections that originate in the respiratory tract, gastrointestinal tract, or the blood that can spread to the central nervous system.

 4. Is meningitis contagious?

-It depends on the microorganism that is causing meningitis.
+It depends on the microbe that is causing meningitis.
 People exposed to someone with meningococcal meningitis may be prescribed antibiotics for a few days to minimize their chance of developing it.
 There are vaccinations available for Streptococcus pneumoniae, Haemophilus influenzae type b, and Neisseria meningitidis that are the most common causes of bacterial meningitis and can be transmitted to others in respiratory secretions.

 5. Once I have had meningitis or encephalitis, can I get it again?